pfbrowning/radio-proxy/README.md

 This is still an early POC.
 I'll write a proper readme once the project is closer to completion.

 TODO
+* Return a more appropriate HTTP status code for stations which no longer exist or otherwise fail to play
 * Log to AppInsights
 * Gitignored local config
 * Configure linting via `standard`